wanakubwa/Unity-Plugins.BOBCheats/README.md

 ## :exclamation: Limitations

-- Only prymitive types can be used as cheat parameters (string, int, float).
+- Only prymitive types can be used as cheat parameters (string, int, float, boolean).

 <br></br>
 <p align="center"><strong> If you found a bug in the plugin or have an idea for additional functionality, open <a href="https://github.com/wanakubwa/BOBCheats/issues">Issue</a> and write your opinion in it.</strong>